praw-dev/praw/docs/getting_started/ratelimits.rst

     import praw

-    reddit = praw.Reddit(
+    reddit = praw.Reddit(..., ratelimit_seconds=300)
-        client_id="xxx",
-        client_secret="xxx",
-        username="xxx",
-        password="xxx",
-        user_agent="Example bot v0.0.1 by u/xxx",
-        ratelimit_seconds=300,
-    )

-Let's say your bot posts a comment to Reddit every 30s and Reddit returns the ratelimit
-error: ``"You're doing that too much.
+Let's say your bot posts a comment to Reddit every 30 seconds and Reddit returns the ratelimit error: ``"You're doing that too much.
 Try again in 3 minutes."``.
 PRAW will wait for 181 seconds since 181 seconds is less than the configured ``ratelimit_seconds`` of 300 seconds.
 However, if Reddit returns the ratelimit error: ``"You're doing that too much.
 Try again in 6 minutes."``, PRAW will raise an exception since 360 seconds is greater than the configured ``ratelimit_seconds`` of 300 seconds.

 .. |ratelimit_header| replace:: ``X-Ratelimit-*`` headers